Uttara Kannada: Demographics

 According to the 2011 census, Uttara Kannada has a population of 1,437,169, roughly equal to the nation of Eswatini or the US state of Hawaii.
 This gives it a ranking of 346th in India (out of a total of 640).
 The district has a population density of 140 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 6.15%.
 Uttara Kannada has a sex ratio of 975 females for every 1000 males.
+29.15% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 8.10% and 2.39% of the population respectively.

 Religion

 The population is predominantly Hindu, although a Catholic community has existed here since the 1500s.
 Muslims are a sizeable minority in Bhatkal Taluk and are majority in Bhatkal City.
 A small community of Tibetan refugees lives in Mundgod.

 Language

 The main language spoken in this district is Kannada, spoken by 55.34%.
 Other major languages include Konkani at 18.21%, 11.83% Urdu, 9.52% Marathi and 1.36% Telugu.
 Marathi speakers are mostly located in Joida and Haliyal taluks in the north and Konkani is in majority in Karwar taluk, although it is spoken throughout the district in lesser numbers.
 Nawayathi is a Konkani dialect spoken by Nawayath Muslims in Bhatkal and surrounding areas.

+Kannada is understood by a vast majority of the population of Uttara Kannada, even by the Konkani speaking people; exceptions are the villages in the extreme north of the Karwar taluka such as Sadashivgad, Baval, Majali etc. where the native people do not understand Kannada as Konkani is dominant due to the close proximity of Goa.
+Kannada dialects spoken in the district include Achchagannada or Halakki Kannada spoken by Halakki Gowdas, Nadavar dialect of kannada spoken by Nadavaru and Havigannada spoken by the Havyakas.